 A showcase of local emerging and established poets — Khalid Esmail, Fan Wu, Lamees Al Ethari, Sheniz Janmohamed, and Laboni Islam, along with piano interludes from Afraaz Mulji, a.k.a.
 Maestro Mi.

-Artist Health Alliance presents an evening of poetry led by Timaj Garad, who hosts the Poetic Heartwork Wellness Poetry Workshop at the Museum in March and April.
+Artists' Health Alliance presents an evening of poetry with Timaj Garad and guests.
+Garad hosts the Poetic Heartwork Wellness Poetry Workshop at the Museum in March and April.

 BAM!
 Youth Poetry Slam closes our National Poetry Month celebrations with captivating, high-energy performances.

 Afraaz Mulji, a.k.a.
 Maestro M, is a multi-instrumentalist and composer.
 An improviser at heart, his music is a genre-bending exploration across myriad musical traditions.
 Employing techniques garnered from studies of Eastern and Western classical music, jazz and world music, he fuses these to create an intoxicating blend of jazz, soul, rock, fusion, world and contemporary classical music.

 BAM!
 Toronto Youth Poetry Slam is a platform and community comprised of some of the top young spoken word poets in Toronto and the GTA.
 With varying storytelling styles and powerful narratives, these individual voices create a poetic chorus of truth, struggle, and healing.
 They perform across the city, facilitate mentorships, and participate in international poetry conferences.